LeeAnnEditor/o365hq/services/Cutover G Suite to Office 365 migration. Just email and email folders.md

 3. User creation or AD connect tool configuration
 4. Email and data migration start
 5. Migration process verification
-6. MX record to a new Office 365 tenant changing
+6. MX record to a new Office 365 tenant
 7. Final email and data migration
 8. Verification and fixing issues

 ### Results

-1. Users can access Exchange Online on their desktop PCs, mobile phones and tablets from any place, any time
+1. Users can access Exchange Online on their desktop PCs, mobile phones, and tablets from any place, any time
-2. All emails successfully migrated to Office 365 tenant and accessible by all user profiles
+2. All emails are successfully migrated to Office 365 tenant and are accessible by all user profiles
-3. All necessary Transport rules created and working
+3. All necessary Transport rules are created and working
 4. Mail can be sent and received using Exchange Online
 5. Exchange Online Protection configured and working